Use Power BI service or Power BI Desktop to create a custom Answer Page for Cortana

 Before you begin

-We have 4 documents that guide you through setting up and using Cortana for Power BI.
-If you haven't already, we recommend that you start by reading article 1.
-And article 2 is especially important because it describes some steps you'll need to take before you can begin using Cortana answer pages.
+You have four documents that guide you through setting up and using Cortana for Power BI.
+If you haven't already, start by reading article one.
+Article two is especially important because it describes some steps you'll need to take before you can begin using Cortana answer pages.

 Article 3: This article